 Any time a person puts the key in the ignition and foot on the gas, there is a risk for injury.
 This is especially true when that individual is operating a motorcycle.
 Accidents involving motorcycles are among the most horrific, and they usually result in large-scale injuries and even death.
 The types of injuries that are associated with motorcycle crashes have a high cost of recovery that most people are not fiscally prepared for at the time of the accident.

 After sustaining injuries from a motorcycle crash, your sole focus should be on healing and recovery.
-It is best to let a skilled personal injury attorney deal with the insurance companies and other drivers involved in the crash.
-The Law Offices of Prosper Shaked has the resources and experience to effectively litigate your case and get you the compensation you need and deserve.
+It is best to let a skilled Miami motorcycle accident lawyer deal with the insurance companies and other drivers involved in the crash.
+Prosper Shaked Accident Injury Attorneys PA has the resources and experience to effectively litigate your case and get you the compensation you need and deserve.

 Because they are so much smaller than cars and take up less space on the road, motorcycles are often disregarded by other drivers.
+This is especially true in Miami-Dade County, Florida where motorcyclists face the dangers of inexperienced, unlicensed, and distracted drivers behind the wheels of larger vehicles.
 This lack of awareness of motorcycles can lead to very severe injuries and fatalities.
 Some of the most common factors that cause motorcycle crashes are listed below: